 This article describes the Azure CDN, how it works, and the features of each Azure CDN product.
 To skip this information and view a tutorial about how to create a CDN endpoint, see Getting started with Azure CDN.
 To see a list of current CDN node locations, see Azure CDN POP Locations.

-The benefits of using the CDN to cache web site assets include:
+The benefits of using a CDN to cache web site assets include:

-- Better performance and user experience for end users, especially when using applications where multiple round-trips are required to load content.
+- Better performance and improved user experience for end users, especially when using applications in which multiple round-trips are required to load content.

-- Large scaling to better handle instantaneous high load, like at the start of a product launch event.
+- Large scaling to better handle instantaneous high loads, such as the start of a product launch event.

-- By distributing user requests and serving content from edge servers, less traffic is sent to the origin.
+- Distribution of user requests and serving of content directly from edge servers so that less traffic is sent to the origin.